LinuxBozo/18FAgileBPA/README.md

   * subsequent iterations could be planned during daily scrums to add additional features from our release plan and road map

 ## Acceptance Testing
-Accelerating our normal process:
-* Using continuous deployment, users were free to test the application any time, and provide feedback to the product owner
+* Using continuous deployment allowed continuous testing
+* Product Owner performed acceptance testing as builds were deployed, incorporating additional testing feedback from users
-* Feedback resulted in new issues or defects, or in the creation of new user stories added to the backlog
+  * Throughout testing, new issues or defects were recorded, and new user stories added to the backlog
+  * Product Owner closed user stories as acceptance criteria were met